Creators Aren’t Just Entertainers, They’re Entrepreneurs Driving the UK Economy

-Being a YouTuber was a job that didn’t exist 25 years ago, but for today’s younger generation, becoming one is a dream, with many aspiring to follow in the footsteps of those they watch online.
+Being a YouTuber wasn’t a job that didn’t exist 25 years ago.
+Yet for today’s younger generation, becoming one is a dream, with many aspiring to follow in the footsteps of those they watch online.

 And for good reason.

 And this isn’t just about chasing celebrity status.
-For many, it’s about exploring what they love, without compromise.
+For many, it’s about exploring passions and amplifying what they love, without compromise.

 Just look at the data.
-According to Whop, over 50% of 12–15-year-olds surveyed said they wanted to be YouTubers or TikTok creators, inspired by million-dollar successes like the Sidemen, MrBeast, Emma Chamberlain, and more.
+According to Whop, over 50% of 12–15-year-olds surveyed want to be YouTubers or TikTok creators, inspired by million-dollar successes like the Sidemen, MrBeast, Emma Chamberlain, and more.

 As Whop co-founder Cameron Zoub puts it: “Unlike TV, movie, or sports celebrities, these digital figures feel more relatable and accessible, making the YouTuber career path seem achievable.”